tnajim/pixel-positions/README.md

 - Run `composer install` to install PHP dependencies.
 - Run `npm install` to install frontend dependencies.
 - Run `php artisan migrate` to create the database tables.
+- Run `php artisan db:seed` to seed the database tables with data.
 - Run `npm run dev` to start the development server.

 ### Testing